Brane Embeddings in AdS_4 x CP^3: Introduction

-An intriguing direction to explore for an extension of the new duality~\cite{Aharony:2008ug}, is to consider CFT's with a defect, corresponding to $D$-branes in the bulk.
-Such theories have several applications in a variety of situations as discussed extensively in the context of $AdS_5 \times S^5$ ~\cite{Mirabelli:1997aj}-\cite{Myers:2006qr}.
-One of the models proposed in~\cite{randall} corresponds to that of a 3-brane living inside an $AdS_5$ can give rise to a warped geometry of the form $AdS_4$.
-Such a brane is expected to be a viable candidate for proposals of localized gravity~\cite{Randall:1999vf}.
-Interestingly, the metric for such curved branes in AdS can be written down, allowing for a detailed analysis.
-Thus, in this work, we study the embeddings of $D$-branes in $AdS_4\times \C\cP^3$.
-These embeddings can actually lead to dualities between supersymmetric AdS embeddings and conformal field theories with a defect, AdS/dCFT duality~\cite{bachas2}-\cite{johanna}.
-In fact, such situations leading to $AdS4/CFT_3$ with flavors have been considered in~\cite{Fujita:2009kw}-\cite{Gaiotto:2009tk} and D-branes in various $AdS_4$ models have been discussed in~\cite{Koerber:2007jb,Koerber:2009he}.
-In particular, kappa-symmetry gauge fixings of the superstring, $D0$ and $D2$-brane actions in the complete $AdS_4\times \C\cP^3$ superspace have been discussed in~\cite{Grassi:2009yj}.
-Studying branes in $AdS_4\times \C\cP^3$ is also important from the point of view understanding local and non-local operators in the holographic dual theory~\cite{Chen:2008bp} A discussion of particle like branes was presented in~\cite{Aharony:2008ug}, both from the M-theory and IIA point of view.
-Here, the brane embeddings we discuss are non compact.
-Furthermore, our discussion of embeddings of branes in $AdS_4\times \C\cP^3$ is slightly different from the analysis considered above.
-We take the lead of~\cite{Skenderis:2002vf} , where a very general study of possible supersymmetric embeddings of $D$-branes in $AdS_5 \times S^5$ and its penrose limit, was undertaken.
+In this article, we take the lead of~\cite{Skenderis:2002vf}, where a very general study of possible embeddings of $D$-branes in $AdS_5 \times S^5$ was undertaken.
+The brane embeddings we discuss are non compact.
+This approach has the potential for a full classification of possible brane embeddings in $AdS_4\times \C\cP^3$ and also its Penrose limits.
+The construction and classification of branes in the Penrose limits, is useful for studying the quantization, superalgebra and spectra of open string fluctuations around both static and time-dependent embeddings~\cite{Skenderis:2002wx,Skenderis:2002ps}.
+In this work, we restrict ourselves to the construction of explicit solutions of branes in $AdS_4\times \C\cP^3$ and leave the extension to the Penrose limit for future (see also~\cite{AliAkbari:2010rs}).
 The most general $D$-brane field equations following from the pull over of the equations of motion in the target space geometry were written down and explicit embeddings were constructed~\cite{Skenderis:2002vf}.
 This type of analysis is better to understand the classification of embeddings based on the symmetry properties associated to a particular geometry, which is in this case, the $AdS_4\times \C\cP^3$ background.
 The stability analysis involves finding out the number of target space supersymmetries compatible with the kappa symmetry projection on to the brane world volume.
 This $D$-brane picture gives a nice view of the dynamics of a defect on the boundary CFT.
 It is thus interesting to consider an AdS brane in the present context, as it also lends itself to a very natural holographic interpretation.
 To realize this situation, one adds additional structure on both sides of the duality: a D-brane in the bulk and a defect in the boundary theory.
 The theory on the defect captures holographically the physics of the D-brane in the bulk, and the interactions between the bulk and the D-brane modes are encoded in the couplings between the boundary and the defect fields. \\